-During S3, pupils will have time to review their learning in the BGE and plan the courses they wish to take as certificate subjects within the Senior Phase.
+During S3 pupils will have time to review their learning in the BGE and plan the courses they wish to take as certificate subjects within the Senior Phase.
 The Senior Phase covers S4, S5 and S6 and a wide variety of courses will be available.
 The expectation is that most pupils will take six certificate subjects (including Maths and English) in S4 - the first year of the Senior Phase.
-Please note it is not advisable to switch from one subject to another after S3.
-Therefore, the pupils who begin a subject in S3 would be expected to continue with the same subject in S4.